 Most Parent Groups have annual events that they can depend on (as well as the students & parents) year after year.
 This is one way we've been able to form such great connections with the schools we team up with, because we know we'll be working with them each year to help them plan amazing Fun Runs!

 But, don't feel limited by annual traditions.
-The 2014 winners showed us that traditions can be as often as you'd like, whether that means a monthly appreciation luncheon for teachers like Inyokern PTO hosts or bi-monthly ice cream socials for the kids to look forward to throughout the school year.
-Establishing traditions can also help create events with longevity, which is another aspect that many of the 2014 winners shared.
+Traditions can be as often as you'd like, whether that means a monthly appreciation luncheon for teachers like Inyokern PTO hosts or bi-monthly ice cream socials for the kids to look forward to throughout the school year.
+Establishing traditions can also help create events with longevity.
 Events with longevity means that the event lasts throughout the year or season with different steps along the way.

 Take, for instance, Grand Valley Elementary PTO, which put on a year-long read-a-thon for their students.
 Students received incentives to keep them motivated and the PTO changed up how they gave out rewards throughout the year, sometimes tracking most minutes read and other times tracking improvement in reading ability.
 Overall, the year-long event was a huge success and a great example in putting on an event with longevity.